Willys MB: First motorizations and World War I

 Cavalry, mounted infantry, scouts, and messengers could now be mobilized in combat with much greater speed, agility, and near tireless machines, exactly what was wanted for relaying critical orders, getting munitions to machine guns, and scouting miles ahead of advancing units.
 The quick and nimble motorcycle, "ridden hard through shot and shell to secure victory," has made itself irreplaceable in specific roles on the battlefield to this day.

-But motorcycles also had severe limitations.
+Motorcycles also had severe limitations.
 One could be fast on a decent road.
 However, many roads were still so bad that the U.S. already had a Good Roads Movement in the late 19th century, as increased usage of bicycles required improving the surfaces of existing wagon and carriage trails.
 The motorcycles of the era were not ideal; only the best motorcyclists could endure a muddy battlefield trail, control the bike, and keep it from stalling, damaging, or flipping over; and driver training was both costly in terms of time and money.
 They had poor off-roading ability and lacked payload capacity.
 Adding a sidecar provided more stability, but payload and cargo space remained minimal, and having only one powered wheel out of three still meant the combination got stuck a lot.
 Royal Page Davidson used patents of Charles Duryea to modify the chassis, with machine guns and armor shield, from 1898.